Single View Refractive Index Tomography with Neural Fields: Introduction

-Our approach expands upon recent advances in neural scene representation \cite{mildenhall2021nerf, levis2022gravitationally} by modeling and optimizing the ray paths through a general refractive scene.
-We test our approach by analyzing its ability to recover randomly generated weak refractive fields, then analyze its sensitivity to various scene parameters in Section \ref{sec:experiments}.
-Next, we compare the performance of our neural representation to a 3D linearly interpolated grid.
-Finally, we include a case study in Section~\ref{sec:darkmatter} motivated by the application of weak lensing mass maps in which our method recovers the refractive field generated by simulated dark matter halos.
+Our approach expands upon recent works in neural scene representation \cite{mildenhall2021nerf, levis2022gravitationally}.
+While in these works ray paths through the scene are assumed to be known, our approach explicitly models and solves for unknown refracted ray paths.
+We first study the conditions under which single-view reconstruction is possible, then test our approach by analyzing its ability to recover weak refractive fields.
+Next, we analyze the sensitivity of our approach to the density of light sources in the scene.
+Finally, as shown in Fig.~\ref{fig:teaser}, we include a case study motivated by the application of weak lensing where our method recovers the refractive field generated by physically realistic simulations of dark matter.